 In search of Brasil's uncontacted Indigenous people

 The Korubo people are known locally as 'The caceteiros' or Clubbers after their fearsome fighting methodology.
-They have been largely credited with maintaining the reserves untouched wilderness condition by defending it from illegal invaders during the last century and most recently the actions of the illegal logging and fishing.
+They have been largely credited with maintaining the reserves untouched wilderness condition by defending it from illegal invaders during the last century and most recently the actions of the illegal loggers and fishermen.

 The Marubo people are known for their diplomacy, large communal Malocas and sustainable plantations leaving very little impact on the local ecosystem.